paternogbc/covid19br/README.md

 #> 6                 935
 ```

-What is special about using `README.Rmd` instead of just `README.md`?
-You can include R chunks like so:
+What is the trend in the number of corona virus cases for Brasil?

 ``` r
 library(ggplot2)